Ramyashruti06/Aquarium_Tank_sensor_noise_filtering/README.md

 - In order to determine which filter works better, RMSE method is implemented.
 - This method calculates the difference (Filtered signal - true signal) and gives a number in decimals.
 - From the above RMSE table, it can be observed that Moving Average gives precise readings compared to Kalman filter.
-- This is because for Kalman filter, noise tuning parameter (Q = 0.01) was tunes very low, causing filter to depend on its estimate rather than incoming sensor readings.
+- This is because for Kalman filter, noise tuning parameter (Q = 0.01) was tuned very low, causing filter to depend on its estimate rather than incoming sensor readings.

 # LIMITATIONS -
 Though this project imitates real-time sensor readings, it is based on datasheet estimates.
 This can impact the readings.